Computer Science

 I generally have three core reasons against this, and they are as follows.

-It’ll help write more code, faster.
+It'll help write more code, faster.
 It is objectively faster to type more code if your hands never leave the keyboard.
-It’s faster to navigate a filesystem without having to focus on where a cursor is.
-It’s ridiculously faster to open a file to just type out parts of the filename apposed to navigating to it.
+It's faster to navigate a filesystem without having to focus on where a cursor is.
+It's ridiculously faster to open a file by just typing out parts of the filename as opposed to navigating to it.

 It's healthier.
 Legitimately.
 Minimizing hand travel will significantly put less strain on your hands, wrists, and arms.

-It’ll make you a better programmer.
+It'll make you a better programmer.
 As programmers, we have to learn things all the time.
 New programming languages, new paradigms, new company software.
 Learning a new tool keeps a mind sharp by reinforcing how to learn something.
-Plus, the skill is fluid.
-Learning to navigate in vim will help navigate in ranger.
+Plus, the skills are fluid.
+Learning to navigate in Vim will help navigate in ranger.
 Learning regular expressions can be used in fuzzy searches.
-The skill are transferable.
+The skills are transferable.

 So, where might one start?
 Again, there are three areas I see that can have the most benefit from improving your workflow.